Our Newsletter

 A post shared by TGEUR (@tgeur.it)

 2. The Spanish Steps erupt in a vibrant azalea display each spring, transforming the iconic landmark into a cascading floral spectacle.
-This annual tradition blends historical grandeur with natural beauty, attracting locals and tourists alike to witness the colorful transformation.
+This annual tradition blends historical grandeur with natural beauty, attracting locals and tourists alike to witness the colorful transformation and enjoy various things to do in Italy in spring.

 3. Picnic in Villa Borghese Gardens Rome’s central park, Villa Borghese, is a peaceful escape from the bustling city streets.
 With blooming flowers, lush greenery, and a serene lake, it’s the perfect spot for a spring picnic.
 You can even rent a bike or a rowboat to enjoy the park in style.